qsyed/jenkins_CI_CD/README.md

 <br>

-> 3. The next step is to access your jenkins server, using you_public_ip:8080. we theninstall the following plugins in our sever(Manage Jenkins -> Manage Plugins):
+> 3. The next step is to access your jenkins server, using you_public_ip:8080. we theninstall the following plugins in our sever(Manage Jenkins -> Manage Plugins -> Avaialable):

 * Docker Commons Plugin
 * Docker Pipeline